shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 ## Download Missing CFG

-Downloads missing CFG files for installed games.
+Downloads missing CFG files for games already installed on the HDD.

 ---